 Other sex offenses: 5 years after the crime

 Generally, the statute of limitations starts when the crime occurs.
-But in circumstances where it's difficult to discover the crime or a victim might be particularly scared to report it, the law might delay the starting of the time clock.
-For instance, Kansas's law doesn't start the clock for sexually violent offenses against a child until the child turns 18 or the suspect's identity is determined by DNA, whichever is later.
+But in circumstances where it's difficult to discover the crime or a victim might be particularly scared to report it, the law might delay the starting of the time clock or push it out.
+For instance, Kansas doesn't let the clock run when there's evidence showing a victim younger than 15 was too young or immature to realize a crime had been committed.

 Also, if a person tries to "evade" (avoid) arrest for a crime, the law gives the prosecutor extra time to file charges.
 In Kansas, the statute of limitations is tolled: